vmware-tanzu/velero/site/content/docs/main/migration-case.md

     ```

 If you encounter issues, make sure that Velero is running in the same namespace in both clusters.

+## Migrating Workloads Across Different Kubernetes Versions

+Migration across clusters that are not running the same version of Kubernetes is possible with Velero.
+For more information, look at the [EnableAPIGroupVersions](enable-api-group-versions-feature.md) feature.

 [1]: how-velero-works.md#set-a-backup-to-expire
 [2]: restic.md